Azure/terraform-azurerm-avm-ptn-mongodb-atlas-lza/docs/wiki/Introduction.md

 ## Disclaimer

 > **Warning:** This code is provided for demonstration purposes and should not be used in production without thorough testing.
 You are responsible for validating the configuration and ensuring it meets your environment's requirements.
 > Deploying this infrastructure is **NOT free**.
 It includes paid resources such as a dedicated MongoDB Atlas cluster, networking resources, and various Azure services.
 Please review the associated costs carefully before running `terraform apply`.
-For more details, refer to the [MongoDB Atlas Private Endpoint documentation](https://www.mongodb.com/docs/atlas/security-private-endpoint/).

 ---